aminrj/aminrj.github.io/_posts/2026-03-08-rag-security-architecture.md

 ### Base RAG Pipeline

 Create the vulnerable RAG system that we will attack throughout the lab.
-This is a deliberately insecure implementation — it represents the "happy path" architecture that most teams deploy without security hardening.
+This is a deliberately insecure implementation; it represents the "happy path" architecture that most teams deploy without security hardening.

 ```python
 # ~/rag-security-lab/vulnerable_rag.py